symfony/ux/src/LiveComponent/src/Resources/doc/index.rst

 Installation
 ------------

+Before you start, make sure you have `Symfony UX configured in your app`_.

-Let's get started!
-Install the library with:
+Now install the library with:

 .. code-block:: terminal